-Each year up to five fellowships are granted to entering students with academic merit and significant experience in environmental advocacy or research.
-One fellowship is awarded annually to an entering student with experience in an area of intellectual property and a desire to study IP law.
-Amounts and criteria vary.
-Fellows receive faculty mentoring, access to special programming, and a possible research assistant position in the second or third year of law school.
+Each year fellowships are offered to entering students with academic merit and significant experience in environmental advocacy or research.
+Fellows receive a grant towards their 1L tuition, as well as faculty mentoring, access to special programming, and a possible research assistant position as a 2L or 3L.